k-anisha/Analysis-of-Recipe-Nutrition-and-Time-to-Prepare/README.md

 Below is the first 5 rows of the merged dataframe, which initially has 243,429 rows and 17 columns.
 Since there are many columns I have just kept and displayed the ones most relevant to this project.

 As per the instructions, I filled all ratings on 0 with np.nan.
 Since ratings are usually on a scale of 1-5 (inclusive), a rating of 0 suggests that the user just didn't input a rating.
 To avoid bias in the ratings, the value has been filled with 0.
 Additionally, an `average_rating` column has been added, containing the average rating per recipe.
 Since a recipe has many ratings from several users, the average of all ratings can show us the general approval of a given recipe.
 Since the `nutrition` column is actually a string and not a list, I have changed every value to a list by looping through every value in the series, splitting the string, and changing it to a float.
+This allows me to later create plots with the data, or look at aggregate statistics for nutrients.

 | name                                 | minutes | nutrition             | n_steps | n_ingredients | rating | review                               | rating_avg |
 |:------------------------------------|--------:|:--------------------|--------:|---------------:|-------:|:------------------------------------|-----------:|